kramasamy/storm-hack/README.markdown

 ## Prerequisites

+First, you will need a laptop that connect to internet using Wi-FI.
+In the laptop, make sure that you have `java` and `git` installed and in your user's `PATH`.

-First, if you do not have a twitter account, please create one.
+Second, you will need a Twitter account.
+If you do not have a twitter account, please create one.
 From your account follow

-@karthikz, @sanjeevrk, @staneja, @challenger_nik, @jason_j, @ankitoshniwal
+$ @karthikz, @sanjeevrk, @staneja, @challenger_nik, @jason_j, @ankitoshniwal

 You will be using twitter direct messaging to get help from remote Storm Experts!

-Second, you will need a laptop that connect to internet using Wi-FI.
-In the laptop, make sure that you have `java` and `git` installed and in your user's `PATH`.

 Next, make sure you have the storm-hack code available on your machine.
 Git/GitHub beginners may want to use the following command to download the latest storm-hack code and change to the new directory that contains the downloaded